 The Mystery Of The Vanishing Episode

 As I sit here trying to think of something to write about this episode, I find it hard to remember a single thing that I saw.
 It's as though my retention of the viewing barely lasted from the couch to the computer, that is if it lasted that long.
-Even during the actual viewing, there were times where I would be waiting to make the note of what was funny only to have to rewind because I forgot what I just saw.
+Even during the actual viewing, there were times where I would be waiting to make a note of what was funny only to have to rewind because I forgot what I just saw.

 Now, I wouldn't think much of this forgetfulness if this viewing took place at night while I was a little buzzed, but no, I watched this episode in the afternoon before I was even thinking to partake in my favorite plant.

 Part of the problem is, this is now the 15th episode in a row in a season that continues to disappoint me.
-Once again this episode has all the same problems that I've pointed out in my past several reviews but this was another one of those shows that had the tone of a "very special episode" of an '80s family sitcom.
+Once again this episode has all the same issues that I've pointed out in my past several reviews, but this was another one of those shows that had the tone of a "very special episode" of an '80s family sitcom.
 You know, where they have a "special message" so the jokes are tame and peppered in to ease the tension over people just having fun telling jokes.

 Well, there you go.
 That's how I experienced this episode, now it is time to share what I saw as I give you...

 This week's special episode is "interrupting" Little Women And Big Basketball Players.